top of page

 13934670_10207937718575747_7015435066687

 Boats: The usual ride is in a wide 18' boat with bench seats around an open area for gear.
 While the rated capacity is 10 people, we will never carry more than 6 and often fewer depending on gear and weather conditions.
 We're well suited for rocky beach landings of groups of 5 or less with camping gear (larger groups or lots of gear just may require an extra trip).
-We also use a 21' center console for occasional dock to dock excursions.
 The ride is often very pleasant, but wind and choppy water can be unexpectedly chilly, damp, and kick up some spray.
 Be prepared for our Lake Champlain weather with some warm layers.

 Bring your child's life jacket: Life jackets must be worn by children under the age of 13.
 If your child has his/her own USCG approved life jacket please bring it along as children are generally more comfortable with their own gear.
 If you need a life jacket (child or adult), no worries, we have plenty to go around for everyone who needs one.